vinny3m/272-microservice/README.md

+##Setup Installations:

 Initially I installed vs code.</br>
 Then installed git and cloned my repository.</br>
 I choose nodeJs and ExpressJs to create the microservices.</br>
-So i used commands like ` npm init -y ` to initialize the project and did installations using ` npm install express ` ` npm install axios ` </br>
+So I used commands like ` npm init -y ` to initialize the project and did installations using ` npm install express ` ` npm install axios ` </br>
 Then installed docker and chose minikube for kubernates and installed it.</br>
 I installed minikube using</br>